QN7RA/QN7Gardening.github.io/about/index.md

 + Secretary: Lizzie Ramsey
 + Treasurer: Anna Morkowska

+## General Members

-All residents 16 years and over living on the road are invited to become **General Members** of the Association.
+All residents 16 years and over living on the road are invited to become General Members.
+To become a General Member you can sign-up attend a Residents Association meeting or contact that Secretary who will add your name to the register.

+General members are the backbone of the Residents Association:

++ Contribute to important discussions and commit to attending meetings regularly
++ Lend extra support to the Chair, Vice-Chair, Secretary & Treasurer from time to time.
++ Help organise and communicate Association events
++ Ensure issues raised by neighbours are addressed by the RA
-General Members of the Association may stand for election to the committee.
++ May stand for election to the committee.

-## 2017/2018 Resident Association Meetings
+## 2017/2018 Meetings Schedule

-## 2017/2018 Meeting Minutes
+All residents are invited to attend Residents Association meetings.
+If you'd like to add an item to the agenda please [contact](https://qn7ra.github.io/contact/) the RA ahead of time.

 ## Get in Touch

 + Email: queenslandroadresidents@gmail.com